iShezmu/holbertonschool-web_front_end/CSS_advanced/README.md

       - `font-weight-bold` set to `700`
     - Set the boldness of fonts in the `body` to `font-weight-regular`
     - Set the boldness of fonts in the headings to `font-weight-bold`

+*   7-style.css
+    - Add `Open Sans` as the first choice font for `font-family-base`, with the previous fonts shifted down accordingly
+    - Add `Raleway` as the first choice font for `font-family-title`, with the previous fonts shifted down accordingly